-- (A) The Unions, Nurses' Bargaining Association, the Employers and the Health Employers Association of British Columbia agree to abide by the terms and conditions set out in this Provincial Collective Agreement. - (B) For clarity and brevity throughout this Provincial Collective Agreement the term "HEABC" shall be used to describe the Health Employers Association of British Columbia. - (C) Wherever the feminine is used in this Agreement, the same shall be construed as meaning the masculine, unless otherwise specifically stated. - (D) Where the asterisk () is used throughout this Agreement, it is agreed that the reference to twenty (20) work days leave of absence without pay is to be applied over the applicable calendar year.
+- (A) The Unions, Nurses' Bargaining Association, the Employers and the Health Employers Association of British Columbia agree to abide by the terms and conditions set out in this Provincial Collective Agreement. - (B) For clarity and brevity throughout this Provincial Collective Agreement the term "HEABC" shall be used to describe the Health Employers Association of British Columbia. - (C) Where the asterisk () is used throughout this Agreement, it is agreed that the reference to twenty (20) work days leave of absence without pay is to be applied over the applicable calendar year.
 Should an employee terminate prior to completion of such year, the twenty (20) work days will be proportionately reduced.
 (Example: Six (6) months equals ten (10) work days.
-Reference Article 37 Leave General.) - (E) For the purpose of calculating benefits commencing the first pay period prior to September 30, 1993, the base day will be 7.2 hours. - (F) For the purpose of calculating benefits effective April 1, 2013, the base day will be 7.5 hours.
+Reference Article 37 - Leave - General.) - (D) For the purpose of calculating benefits commencing the first pay period prior to September 30, 1993, the base day will be 7.2 hours. - (E) For the purpose of calculating benefits effective April 1, 2013, the base day will be 7.5 hours.